Everything You Need to Know About Facebook Stories

 - Boomerang: This option allows you to create a short animation.

-- Live: Starting a live video will alert your followers that you are live!
+- Live: Starting a live video will alert your followers that you are life!

-You can also upload media that you already had on your device.
-This is especially useful to those who want to produce higher quality content.
+You can also upload media that you already have on your device.
+This is especially useful to those who want to produce higher–quality content.